syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

               spec:
                 type: object
                 properties:
-                  name:
+                  name: { type: string }
-                    type: string
+                  toolkit: { type: string }
 ```

 You have now defined the as-a-Service API.

 ### Define the Worker Cluster Resources {#worker-cluster-resources}

 The `workerClusterResources` describes everything required in order to complete the
 delivery of a requested instance.
 Kratix applies this content on all registered worker
 clusters.

+Since we are only supporting Jenkins in our CI Promise, the `workerClusterResources`
-For this Promise, the `workerClusterResources` needs to contain the Jenkins Operator and
+needs only to contain the Jenkins Operator and its CRDs.
+For simplicity, you will use the
-its CRDs.
-For simplicity, you will use the Flux provided `HelmRepository` and `HelmRelease` APIs
+Flux provided `HelmRepository` and `HelmRelease` APIs present in the Worker Cluster.
-present in the Worker Cluster.
-These allow Helm charts to be defined and referenced easily and
+These allow Helm charts to be defined and referenced easily and are available because the
-are available because the GitOps provider of choice for this demo is FluxCD.
+GitOps provider of choice for this demo is FluxCD.

 <details>
   <summary>Unsure what is an Operator?</summary>